paganism/29_phones/README.md

 # Microservice for Search Index of Phone Numbers

 This service checks table for new phone numbers and normalizes it to "9291112233" format.
-In config.py you can set timeout between checkouts.
+In config you can set timeout between checkouts.
 Normalized phone numbers inserts into Orders.normalized_phone_number column.

 # How to run